 The analysis included public facilities, such as hospitals, fire stations, police stations, and schools.
 According to this data, there are 16 counties with over \$1 billion worth of public facilities within the 100-year and 500-year floodplains, including Escambia, Leon, Duval, St. Johns, Orange, Brevard, Hillsborough, Pinellas, Pasco, Sarasota, Lee, Collier, Monroe, Miami-Dade, Broward, and Palm Beach.
-A table with this detailed information is available in Appendix E: Risk Assessment Tables.
+The respective table is available with detailed information in Appendix E: Risk Assessment Tables.

-The figures below shows the value of all real property within the 100-year and 500-year floodplains (Figures 21 and 22).
+The figures below shows the value of all structures within the 100-year and 500-year floodplains.
 Tables with detailed information can be found in Appendix E: Risk Assessment Tables.

-Structures included in a separate analysis include residential buildings, commercial buildings, medical buildings, educational buildings, and governmental buildings per parcel data from coastal and riverine flooding (Figure 23).
+Structures included in this analysis include residential buildings, commercial buildings, medical buildings, educational buildings, and governmental buildings per parcel data from coastal and riverine flooding.